-The Elected Members Induction Programme is periodically supplemented by training events, seminars and briefings.
+The Elected Members Induction Programme took place following elections in May 2022 and is periodically supplemented by training events, seminars and briefings.
 Members appointed to certain committees have also received specific training related to the responsibilities on these committees e.g. licensing, planning, audit.